If your care recipient is one of those rare souls who has organized financial records, be grateful.

 - Tax returns

-- Keys, combinations, passwords for computer, all online accounts, social media
+- Passwords for computers, online accounts and social media

 - Stock certificates